malathi66/Docker_zero_to_hero/README.md

 sudo su
 yum install docker -y
 docker --version
-docker version
-systemctl restart docker.service  (or) service docker start systemctl status docker.service docker version docker info docker pull ubuntu (# pull the images from dockerhub && by default it will not create container) docker images  (# to list images) docker run redis (# first check the image from local then pull image from dockerhub && by default it will create container) docker images docker ps  (# it list only running<up> containers) && (# ps=process status) docker ps -a (# it will list all the containers which are running<up> and stoped<exited> ) docker run alpine docker search jenkins (# to search jenkins images) docker run -it ubuntu (# to create the container using image && go to container) cat /etc/os-release exit  (# to exit from the container) docker run -it --name mal1 ubuntu (# create a new container(# with new name "mal1") with existing container (ubunutu) ) exit docker ps -a docker run -it --name mal2 ubuntu /bin/bash  (# create a new container(# with new name "mal1" && new command "/bin/bash") with existing container (ubunutu)) docker start mal1  (# to start the container && container name=mal1) docker attach mal1 (# go to the container && the perticular container must be started ) exit
+docker version (give total client information about version) systemctl restart docker.service  (or) service docker start  (enable docker eingen service ) systemctl status docker.service docker version (it will give client and also docker eingen information) docker info  (it will give docker instalation total information) docker pull ubuntu (# pull the images from dockerhub && by default it will not create container) docker images  (# to list images) docker run redis (# first check the image from local then pull image from dockerhub && by default it will create container)                                                docker pull ( download image directly from docker hub) && docker run ( first it will check the image is present in the local if not it will download the image from dockerhub && it will create a default container ) docker images docker ps  (# it list only running<up> containers) && (# ps=process status) docker ps -a (# it will list all the containers which are running<up> and stoped<exited> ) docker run alpine docker search jenkins (# to search jenkins images from local(using docker cli)) docker run -it ubuntu (# to create a container using image && go to container) && (-it means interactive mode) cat /etc/os-release (# display information about ubuntu image because loged into unubtu container) exit  (# to exit from the container) docker run -it --name mal1 ubuntu (# create a new container(# with new name "mal1") with existing ubuntu image ) exit docker ps -a docker run -it --name mal2 ubuntu /bin/bash  (# create a new container(# with new name "mal1" && new command "/bin/bash") with existing ubuntu image) docker run -it --name mal2 ubuntu "touch f1"  (# create a new container(# with new name "mal1" && new command "touch f1") with existing ubuntu image)  ????? docker start mal1  (# to start the container && container name=mal1) docker attach mal1 (# go to the container && the perticular container must be started ) exit